Al0den/metalgpu/metalgpu/README.md

 | Calculating 10 million square roots  | 3.737s | 0.00694s |

 Note: The GPU compute is almost as fast computing 1 million or 10 calculations, being limited by throughput to about 0.001s minimum per function run.

 ## Documentation

 To view the documentation, simply go to the docs folder and view the `docs.md` file

+The code related to the C interface can be found in `/metal-gpu-c`.
+The code related to the python package can be found in `/metal-gpu`

 ## Known issues
 - None :)